wxsd-sales/custom-dial-macro/README.md

 ### Prerequisites & Dependencies:

 - RoomOS/CE 9.15 or above Webex Device
-- Web admin access to the device to upload the macro.
+- Web admin access to the device to upload the macro
-- A web hosted image icon to download ( example provided in the macro config )
+- A web hosted image icon to download (example provided in the macro config)
 - Network connectivity for the device to download the image icon (i.e. No firewall restrictions)

 ### Installation Steps:

-1. Download the ``custom-dial-macro.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
+1. Download the ``custom-dial-macro.js`` file and upload it to your Webex Room devices macro editor via the web interface.
-2. Configure the Macro by changing the initial values, there are comments explaining each one.
+2. Configure the macro by changing the initial values, there are comments explaining each one.
-3. Enable the Macro on the editor.
+3. Enable the macro on the editor.

-## Validation

-Validated Hardware:
+## Validated Hardware:

 * Room Kit Pro
 * Desk Pro